Bill Hensley, one of the best promoters of golf in the state of North Carolina, has died at the age of 96

 “My mom passed away in 2006 but it was funny how they met because she had been a cheerleader at Wake,” Bruce recalled.
 “And then he was in Richmond promoting the Wake-Richmond football game in his role as SID and he recognized her.”

 Hensley, who lived in Charlotte in the winters and in summers spent time in the Grandfather Mountain area, first wrote for the Wake Forest school newspaper as a student.
-As a sophomore in 1948 one of the first stories he wrote was about a hot-shot recruit who was coming to Wake Forest and his name was Arnold Palmer.
+As a sophomore in 1948 one of the first stories he wrote was about a hot-shot recruit who was coming to Wake Forest named Arnold Palmer.

 “Writing about sports and helping promote athletics has been a big part of my life,” Hensley said in 2000 when he was inducted into the N.C.
 Sports Hall of Fame, “and I have loved every minute of it.
 I wouldn’t take anything for the countless thrills I have had along the way.”